-HUM 150 F,W,Sp 1 credit Ethics and Policy in Healthcare I HUM

-Introduces ethical and legal principles governing healthcare with a focus on nursing practice.
+HUM 150 F,W,Sp 1 credit Ethics and Policy in Healthcare I HUM Introduces ethical and legal principles governing healthcare with a focus on nursing practice.
 Discusses historic milestones in nursing.
 First in a series of three courses on ethics and policy in healthcare.
 Restricted to students admitted to the nursing program.

+Prerequisites: Admission to the nursing program.
+Co-requisites: NURS 151 or Nursing Program Director permission.
 Prerequisites: Admission to the nursing program Concurrent requirements: NURS 151 or Nursing Program Director permission